sncey/Hazy-Ripples/README.md

 We use jest for testing.

+## Guest Stories

+1. As a guest, I want to be able to see all events.
+2. As a guest, I want to be able to see the home page.
+3. As a guest, I want to be able to create an account.
+4. As a guest, I want to be able to filter events by category.
+5. As a guest, I want to be able to filter events by location.
+6. As a guest, I want to be able to filter events by date.
+7. As a guest, I want to be able to search for events.

 ## User Stories

-1. As a user, I want to be able to create an account.
+1. As a user, I want to be able to login to my account.
-2. As a user, I want to be able to login to my account.
+2. As a user, I want to be able to see all events.
-3. As a user, I want to be able to create an event.
+3. As a user, I want to be able to see all events that I am attending.
-4. As a user, I want to be able to see all events.
+4. As a user, I want to be able to attend an event.
-5. As a user, I want to be able to see all events that I created.
+5. As a user, I want to be able to unattend an event.
-6. As a user, I want to be able to update my event.
+6. As a user, I want to be able to update my account.
-7. As a user, I want to be able to delete my event.
+7. As a user, I want to be able to deactivate my account.
-8. As a user, I want to be able to see all events that I am attending.
+8. As a user, I want to be able to filter events by category.
-9. As a user, I want to be able to attend an event.
+9. As a user, I want to be able to filter events by location.
-10. As a user, I want to be able to unattend an event.
+10. As a user, I want to be able to filter events by date.
+11. As a user, I want to be able to search for events.

+## Organization Stories

+1. As an organization, I want to be able to create an account.
+2. As an organization, I want to be able to login to my account.
+3. As an organization, I want to be able to create an event.
+4. As an organization, I want to be able to see all events that I created.
+5. As an organization, I want to be able to update my event.
+6. As an organization, I want to be able to delete my event.
+7. As an organization, I want to be able to update my account.
+8. As an organization, I want to be able to deactivate my account.
+9. As an organization, I want to be able to see all users that are attending my events.
+10. As an organization, I want to be able to notify all users that are attending my events.
+11. As an organization, I want to be able to notify all users that are attending my events about any changes to the event.
+12. As an organization, I want to be able to filter events by category.
+13. As an organization, I want to be able to filter events by location.
+14. As an organization, I want to be able to filter events by date.
+15. As an organization, I want to be able to search for events.

 ## Technologies Used

 - Node.js